MertBuyuknisan/ParallelProgramming_FinalGame/README.md

 Parallelism:

-<thread>: Separate threads are created for the movement logic of Pacman and each ghost.
+Separate threads are created for the movement logic of Pacman and each ghost.

-<mutex>: Mutexes are used to ensure data consistency and prevent race conditions when accessing shared resources like the game map and score.
+Mutexes are used to ensure data consistency and prevent race conditions when accessing shared resources like the game map and score.

 📸 Screenshots